rhythm1950/Netflix-Landing-Page-UI/README.md

 # Netflix-Landing-Page-UI
-This is a website of a Tech Agency.
+This is the landing page of Netflix website.
 I have developed it using HTML, CSS.

 ### Deployment
 | Environment | Link |